Ānanda: The Buddha's death

 The same text contains an account in which the Buddha, at numerous occasions, gave a hint that he could prolong his life to a full eon through a supernatural accomplishment, but this was a power that he would have to be asked to exercise. Ānanda was distracted, however, and did not take the hint.
 Later, Ānanda did make the request, but the Buddha replied that it was already too late, as he would die soon.
 Māra, the Buddhist personification of evil, had visited the Buddha, and the Buddha had decided to die in three months.
 When Ānanda heard this, he wept.
 The Buddha consoled him, however, pointing out that Ānanda had been a great attendant, being sensitive to the needs of different people.
 If he was earnest in his efforts, he would attain enlightenment soon.
 He then pointed out to Ānanda that all conditioned things are impermanent: all people must die.

-In the final days of the Buddha's life, the Buddha traveled to Kusināra.
+In the final days of the Buddha's life, the Buddha traveled to Kusinārā.
 The Buddha had Ānanda prepare a place for lying down between two sal trees, the same type of tree under which the mother of the Buddha gave birth.
-The Buddha then had Ānanda invite the Malla clan from Kusināra to pay their final respects.
+The Buddha then had Ānanda invite the Malla clan from Kusinārā to pay their final respects.
 Having returned, Ānanda asked the Buddha what should be done with his body after his death, and he replied that it should be cremated, giving detailed instructions on how this should be done.
 Since the Buddha prohibited Ānanda from being involved himself, but rather had him instruct the Mallas to perform the rituals, these instructions have by many scholars been interpreted as a prohibition that monastics should not be involved in funerals or worship of stūpas (structures with relics).
 Buddhist studies scholar Gregory Schopen has pointed out, however, that this prohibition only held for Ānanda, and only with regard to the Buddha's funeral ceremony.
 It has also been shown that the instructions on the funeral are quite late in origin, in both composition and insertion into the text, and are not found in parallel texts, apart from the Mahāparinibbāna Sutta. Ānanda then continued by asking how devotees should honor the Buddha after his death.
 The Buddha responded by listing four important places in his life that people could pay their respects to, which later became the four main places of Buddhist pilgrimage.
 Before the Buddha died, Ānanda recommended the Buddha to move to a more meaningful city instead, but the Buddha pointed out that the town was once a great capital. Ānanda then asked who will be next teacher after the Buddha would be gone, but the Buddha replied that his teaching and discipline would be the teacher instead.
 This meant that decisions should be made by reaching consensus within the saṅgha, and more generally, that now the time had come for the Buddhist monastics and devotees to take the Buddhist texts as authority, now that the Buddha was dying.